 If you are still not satisfied with the redressal, you may lodge a complaint with SEBI through a web based centralized grievance redressal called SCORES (SEBI Complaints Redress System).
-The address of the SCORES portal is http://scores.gov.in.
+The address of the SCORES portal http://scores.gov.in.
+Investors can also lodge their complaints using the SCORES mobile App while is available on Android and iOS platforms.
 To know more about SCORES, you may call SEBI Toll-Free helpline numbers - 1800 22 7575, 1800 266 7575.
-SCORES enables you to lodge your complaint, follow up and track the status of redressal of the complaint (s) online, at any time and from anywhere.
+SCORES enables you to lodge your complaint, follow up and track the status of redressal of the complaint(s) online, at any time and from anywhere.